Unlearning in Diffusion models under Data Constraints: A Variational Inference Approach: Unlearning as Variational Divergence Minimization

 \begin{proof} Here, we give a rough sketch of the proof.
-The KL-divergence term in Eq.~\ref{eq-1} is expanded and segregated into two terms: $\mathds{E}[\log P(D_f|\theta)]$ and $D_{KL}(Q(\theta) || P(\theta|D_r,D_f)$.
-The first term is approximated using Lemmas \ref{lemma1} and \ref{lemma2}, while the second term is expanded using the assumption of KL divergence between two Gaussian distributions.
+The KL-divergence term in Eq.~\ref{eq-1} is expanded and segregated into two terms:

+$(g)$ holds as the normalization constant is independent of $\theta$. $(h)$ is true because of the i.i.d. assumption on the data.
+We further derive the term \textcircled{a} $:=\mathds{E}[\sum_{x_0 \in D_f} \ln P(x_0|\theta)]$ using Lemmas \ref{lemma1} and \ref{lemma2}.
+While the second term \textcircled{b} $:=D_{KL}(Q(\theta) || P(\theta|D_r,D_f)$ is expanded using the assumption of KL divergence between two Gaussian distributions.
 For a detailed proof, please look into Appendix I.\ref{Theorem1-proof}. \end{proof}

-\begin{remark} From Theorem~\ref{thoerem-1}, the first term $I$ is further adapted and used in the first part of the loss function $\mathcal{L}_{VDU}(\theta, \theta^*, D_f)$ in Eq.~\ref{eq-2}.
+\begin{rem} From Theorem~\ref{thoerem-1}, the first term $I$ is further adapted and used in the first part of the loss function $\mathcal{L}_{VDU}(\theta, \theta^*, D_f)$ in Eq.~\ref{eq-2}.
 Similarly, the second term $II$ is further simplified with additional assumptions to obtain the second part of the loss.
-These details are included in Appendix~\ref{adaptiation_theory} \end{remark}
+These details are included in Appendix~\ref{adaptiation_theory} \end{rem}